tychonievich/graphics/markdown/hw0.md

     xyrgb 50 50   255 127 0
-    ignore this line since "ignore" is not a keyword you know xyc     150   250 #ff00ee
+    ignore this line since "ignore" is not a keyword you know likewise, ignore this line, which also starts with an unknown keyword xyc     150   250 #ff00ee

 You do not need to have error checking code.